Azure-Samples/iot-hub-c-raspberrypi-docker/doc/windows-10.md

    c.
 Press `F10` to debug step by step.
 Enjoy debugging!

    ![main.png](media/win/main.PNG)

+## Send message to Azure IoT hub

+If you're interested in how to send messages to IoT Hub, please check [Azure IoT Hub](azure-iot-hub-win.md) tutorial.

 ## Contributing
 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.